KOWI2OO3/KOWI-Core/wiki/item/Item Capabilities.md

 # Item Capabilities

-Wanting to make items that can store energy, fluid or items? then you need capabilities, just like how blocks work, but with items it works a bit different.
+Want to make items that can store energy, fluid or items? then you need capabilities, just like how blocks work, but with items it works a bit different.
 To make it easier the core supports an easy interface to get items that can storge the basics, eg. energy, fluid and/or items.

 * Note that all of the interfaces described below are stackable on an item
     * which means an item can contain any combination of the capabilities, for example: energy and fluid or fluid and items or energy and items etc.